locustio/locust/docs/running-distributed.rst

 Increase Locust's performance
 =============================

-If you're planning to run large-scale load tests you might be interested to use the alternative HTTP client that's shipped with Locust.
-You can read more about it here: :ref:`increase-performance`
+If you're planning to run large-scale load tests, you might be interested to use the alternative HTTP client that's shipped with Locust.
+You can read more about it here: :ref:`increase-performance`.